pin0S/learningML/log.md

 I did enjoy the lecture on K-means.
 Such a cool concept and unsupervised learning is what I am really excited about to be honest.
 My new book arrived Hands-On Machine Learning with Scikit-Learn and TensorFlow looking forward to getting into this after I've finished Andrew Ng's course.

 Posting this [link](https://j253.github.io/blog/fun-with-nfl-stats.html) to remind me to do a project similar for NBA post my 100 days.

+## Day 80: November 15, 2018

+Today's Progress: Continued with WK 8 lecture another 2 down

+Thoughts: Again struggled with focus, I think I am getting tired of the lecture format and keep looking into the future on what I want to create.
+I need to remain paitent as I still do not know A LOT.

+## Day 81: November 16, 2018

+Today's Progress: Continued with more WK 8 lectures

+Thoughts: More focused today, going to rest tonight so I can power through over the weekend.

+## Day 82: November 17, 2018

+Today's Progess: Got through all the lectures in WK 8, passed all the quizzes and finished the first 2 sections of the assignment

+Thoughts: Really productive day today even though I am still struggling to focus during the video lectures.

+Listening to the OCDEVL podcast shallow algorithms part 1 really helped solidify some of the things I have been learning over the last few days, espically K-Means and PCA.
+It reminded me how important revision is and I have made that a focus for next weekend (if possible not sure how hectic the hackathon will be).
+I plan to make some cheat sheets on algorithms to help me in the future when I attempt to solve my own problems.

+## Day 83: November 18, 2018

+Today's Progress: Finished the WK 8 assignment, finished the density estimation lectures.

+Thoughts: Another strong day, thanks to the OCDEVL podcast the day before I have a strong understanding of what I need to learn.
+It can feel a little aimless as you go through, Tyler really helps explain their importance to real world examples and how you might use them.
+That is not to say Andrew doesn't do the same, it is just good to hear it from another source.

+Getting a bit tooey to open up my new book and start coding in Python.
+I really miss coding in Python everyday, I am definitely going to spend time on pybites when I finish this challenge.

+Ordered RAM for my ML rig...getting a little excited :)